samsheffield/Senior_Studio/docs/week1.md

 # W E L C O M E &nbsp; B A C K ! !
 So excited to welcome you all back.
-Online!
 Today, we'll meet as a group to...
 - Say hello!
 (Who are you?
 How have you been?
 What are you excited/nervous about this semester?)
 - Discuss this class.
 - Reconnect with projects